istio/istio.io/_docs/setup/cluster-extension.md

 type: markdown
 ---

-This task shows how to install Istio in a non-kubernetes machine in the same network (VPC, VPN) as the Kubernetes cluster.
+Instructions to configure Istio on a Kubernetes Cluster to support workloads not managed by Kubernetes, running on cloud or on prem VMs.

 _This document is under construction._

 ## Prerequisites

-* You have [installed Istio](install-kubernetes.html) on your cluster
+* You have [installed Istio](install-kubernetes.html) on Kubernetes.

 * The machine must have IP connectivity to the endpoints in the cluster.
 This typically requires same VPC or a VPN connection, as well as a container network that